MatPizzolo/ft_irc/README.md

 An IRC (Internet Relay Chat) server, developed entirely in C++98, with necessary integration of C system functions.
 The project aims to offer a comprehensive exploration of socket interactions within an IRC server environment.
 <br/>
-It is designed to support a diverse array of clients and has undergone rigorous testing, demonstrating compatibility with various IRC client applications such as LimeChat, Irssi, Colloquy, WeChat, and Netcat.
+It is designed to support a diverse array of clients and has undergone rigorous testing, demonstrating compatibility with various IRC client applications such as LimeChat, Irssi, Colloquy, WeChat and Netcat.

 [Subject](en.subject.pdf)